Organic Veggie Planting with Rabbit Farming for Sustainability

 Rabbit Farming

-So, let’s start with, what is rabbit farming.
-It’s an environmentally sustainable agriculture practice.
+So, what is rabbit farming?
+It’s an environmentally sustainable agricultural practice.
 It’s the rearing of domestic rabbits for meat, fur, and wool (cuniculture).
 It’s a low-cost and highly profitable enterprise compared to other livestock rearing.
 It requires a very small area, 50×70×40 cm per rabbit with well-ventilated cages.
-It should be raised 2 meters above the ground for various reasons:
+The cages should be raised 2 meters above the ground for the following reasons:

 Importance of Rabbit Farming

-Rabbit farming is important for humans, soil, and the environment.
+Rabbit farming is important for us, soil, and the environment.

-Their meat is highly recommended for the following reasons:
+Rabbit meat is good for the following reasons:

 • Low in calories.